Sleep Hygiene

 Stop eating four hours before bed.

-agitation and.
-If you tell yourself that you will not eat during the four hours
+agitation.
+After telling yourself that you will not eat during the four hours

 before bedtime, you will find a part of you relax knowing that hunger and compulsive